phalcon-orphanage/docs/en/tutorial-vokuro.md

 ## Controllers
 Again following the [Model-View-Controller][mvc] pattern, Vökuró has one controller to handle a specific _parent_ route.
 This means that the `AboutController` handles the `/about` route.
 All controllers are located in the `/src/Cotnrollers` directory.

 The default controller is `IndexController`.
 All controller classes have the suffix `Controller`.
 Each controller has methods suffixed with `Action` and the default action is `indexAction`.
-Therefore if you visit the site with just the URL, the `IndexController` will be called and the `indexAction` will be executed.
+Therefore, if you visit the site with just the URL, the `IndexController` will be called and the `indexAction` will be executed.

 After that, unless you have registered specific routes, the default routes (automatically registered) will try to match: